-“For God so loved the world, that He gave His only begotten Son, that whosoever believeth in Him should not perish, but have everlasting life.”4
+“For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.”4

-Another Bible verse says, “the Father sent the Son to be the Saviour of the world.”5 How does this work?
+Another Bible verse says, “the Father has sent the Son as Savior of the world.”5 How does this work?

-“Whosoever believeth in Him,” John 3:16 says.
+“Whoever believes in Him,” John 3:16 says.
 God loves you and longs to save you from your sin and from eternal death.
 He offers every guilty, sincerely-repentant sinner the gift of salvation, simply through fully trusting Christ alone.
 Trusting yourself or any other way of salvation will never work.
 “Christ Jesus came into the world to save sinners.”8 Yes, the danger of judgment for our sins is very real.
 But you can have forgiveness and cleansing from all those sins through the Lord Jesus Christ.
-“The wages of sin is death,” but the good news is: “the gift of God is eternal life through Jesus Christ our Lord.”9
+“The wages of sin is death,” but the good news is: “the gift of God is eternal life in Christ Jesus our Lord.”9

 Bible References: 1 2 Samuel 14:14; 2 Romans 5:12; 3 Hebrews 9:27; 4 John 3:16; 5 1 John 4:14; 6 Luke 2:10; 7 Isaiah 53:6; 8 1 Timothy 1:15; 9 Romans 6:23